-Beginning Jan.
-12, 2020, cardmembers will see a $100 increase to the Sapphire Reserve’s $450 annual fee, upping the cost to a total $550 annually.
+On Jan.
+12, 2020, the Sapphire Reserve increased it’s $450 annual fee by $100, upping the cost to a total $550 annually.
 If you’re an existing cardmember, you’ll still be able to renew your Chase Sapphire Reserve at the $450 rate as long as your renewal period is before April 1, 2020, according to The Points Guy.
 New cardmembers can lock in the lower fee for their first year by applying for the Sapphire Reserve before Jan.
 12, 2020, when the changes will take place.

 Chase Sapphire Reserve card details